Skip to contents

 Estimate soil organic carbon sequestration rates

-As organic carbon sequestration rates estimations from soil cores are a balance between organic matter burial and degradation.
+Estimations of organic carbon sequestration rates depend on the balance between organic matter burial and degradation.
 Therefore, the longer the time frame used to estimate the average sequestration rate, the lower the estimated sequestration rate.
-To be able to compare among cores, all sequestration rates must be standardized to the same timeframe.
+To be able to compare among cores, all sequestration rates must be standardized to the same time frame.

-Function estimate_seq_rate() estimates the average carbon sequestration rates for a known timeframe (a 100 by default) by summing the carbon stocks down to that age-depth and dividing by the timeframe.
+The function estimate_seq_rate() estimates the average carbon sequestration rates for a known time frame (100 by default) by summing the carbon stocks down to that age-depth and dividing by the time frame.
 The timeframe always refers to the last period of time (the last 100, the last 1000, etc…)

 seq_rate <- estimate_seq_rate(oc_out[[1]])